-Unless your business operates exclusively online or happens to be a top-secret government department, you are going to receive visitors at your office every now and then.
-And whether these visitors are customers, investors, job candidates, suppliers or salespeople, one thing is sure – their journey within your workspace will begin at the reception.
+Unless your business operates exclusively online or happens to be a top-secret government department, you will receive visitors at your office.
+And whether these visitors are customers, investors, job candidates, suppliers, or salespeople, one thing is sure – their journey within your workspace will begin at the reception area.

-Your space could have a palatial atrium, fun colours all around or a simple hallway.
+Your space could have a palatial atrium, fun colours, or a simple hallway.
 It all depends on what brand image you want to communicate.
 But whatever that may be, those sensorial cues that visitors initially encounter will define their first impression of your business.

 And in terms of visitor management, it is essential to fashion a great first impression so that visitors have a positive perception of your business.

-Your interior design (furniture, layout, colours, plants and decor) should always coincide with your business’s branding and ethics – focus on creating harmony.
-If your business is based around traditional values, use neutral colours and noble materials for the furniture and floors.
-On the other hand, if your company prides itself on sustainability, your reception should be light (to save energy) and the furniture should be made of sustainable/recyclable material such as bamboo.
+Your interior design (furniture, layout, colours, plants, and decor), the reception area particularly, should always coincide with your business’s branding and ethics – focus on creating harmony.
+If your business is about traditional values, use neutral colours and noble materials for the furniture and floors.
+On the other hand, if your company prides itself on sustainability, your reception should be light (to save energy), and the furniture should be from sustainable/recyclable material such as bamboo.
 Look at the following examples from Deloitte and Google.

-Unless your business can assure that there will be no waiting at all, you should provide visitors with a spot where they can sit comfortably – it shows thoughtfulness.
-When doing that, consider the usual traffic volume in your office and make sure to provide enough seats for your visitors.
+Unless your business can assure that there will be no waiting, your reception area should provide visitors with a spot where they can sit comfortably – it shows thoughtfulness.
+When doing that, consider the usual traffic volume in your office and ensure enough seats for your visitors.
 Teamgo’s reporting feature can help you discover what that is.

 Wayfinding & Signs

-A clearly written and visible signpost of your business’s name is the bare minimum and can go a long way.
-Visitors – especially first-time visitors – need to know whether they are in the right place or not.
+A clearly written and visible signpost of your business’s name at your reception area is the bare minimum and can go a long way.
+Visitors – especially first-time visitors – need to know they are in the right place.
 Not knowing whether they are at the right place can make your visitors feel awkward and hesitant about your brand, starting their visit on the wrong foot.

 From a safety aspect, add signs indicating the fire evacuation procedures, with exits clearly marked.
 If by any chance your office needs to be evacuated, your visitor will know exactly what to do.

 WiFi is essential.
-Everyone is connected all of the time whether it is for work or leisure.
-Providing visitors with the WiFi password can show consideration and help keep them entertained – giving them the opportunity to flick through emails or simply scroll through Facebook.
+Everyone is connected all of the time, whether it is for work or leisure.
+Providing visitors with the WiFi password can show consideration and help keep them entertained – allowing them to flick through emails or scroll through Facebook.

 Health & Safety

-Regardless of how old or new your space is, it should always remain clean and the fresh.
-No one wants to walk in and have to sit in a messy place.
-It is important to keep the floor swept or vacuumed, the surfaces dust-free, tables clutter-free and have the rubbish emptied regularly.
+Regardless of how old or new your space is, it should always remain clean and fresh.
+No one wants to walk in and sit in a messy place.
+It is important to keep the floor swept or vacuumed, the surfaces dust-free, the tables clutter-free, and have the rubbish emptied regularly.
 Remember – cleanliness is next to godliness.

 - A warm welcome